crcn/tandem-old/README.md

 export const PeopleList = hydratePeopleList(enhance);
 ```

+ The `hydratePeopleList` is emitted by the `people-list` component at compile time, and it allows you to extend the functionality of base components written in Paperclip (which is kind of necessary because Paperclip is intentionally "dumb").
 The basic API for the hydration function is `hydrateMyCustomComponent(enhancer, childComponentClasses)`.
 The first parameter wraps around the target component.
 The second parameter allows you to inject child components.
 Suppose we have a `todo-list` component:

 ```html
 <component id="todo-list-item" [[property text]] [[property done]] [[property toggleDone]]>